klack/klack.cloud/README.md

   	- Webdav is used for PhotoSync from mobile devices and Joplin Sync
 - qBittorrent-wireguard
 	- Combined bitorrent and wireguard image with VPN killswitch
-- Downloaders
-	- Sonarr for TV
-	- Radarr for Movies
-	- Jackett for searching torrent websites
-	- Unpackerr to handle compressed files
 - Traefik
     - For acme SSL and Basic Auth
 - Fail2Ban